chinamike65/hugo-tuolesi/content/book2/book2en.md

 Therefore, when the Fifth Dalai Lama talked about the merits of Master Tsongkhapa, he said that the achievements of all the great siddhas in our Tibetan area in all aspects can be compared to Master Tsongkhapa, and the achievements of any individual are not as good as that of Tsongkhapa.
 Master Kaba.

-For example, some people are not as good as Master Tsongkhapa in precepts, some people are not as good as Master Tsongkhapa in teaching scriptures and teachings, some people are not as good as Master Tsongkhapa in debating scriptures, some people are not as good as Master Tsongkhapa in terms of writings, and some people are not as good as Master Tsongkhapa.
+For example, some people are not as good as Master Tsongkhapa in vows, some people are not as good as Master Tsongkhapa in teaching scriptures and teachings, some people are not as good as Master Tsongkhapa in debating scriptures, some people are not as good as Master Tsongkhapa in terms of writings, and some people are not as good as Master Tsongkhapa.
 Not as good as Master Tsongkhapa.

 Even the very noble and accomplished master Marpa is not as good as Master Tsongkhapa.

-Because, first, the precepts are not as good as Master Tsongkhapa.
+Because, first, the vows are not as good as Master Tsongkhapa.

-Master Marpa has five precepts at home, and Master Tsongkhapa is a monk.
+Master Marpa has five vows at home, and Master Tsongkhapa is a monk.
 Second, the inheritance is not as good as that of Master Tsongkhapa.

 Master Tsongkhapa has various lineages.